 If you are craving more solitude, venture upstream until you find a secluded area to swim.

-2. Cliff jump at Grasshopper Point swimming hole
+Cliff Jump at Grasshopper Point Swimming Hole

-Even though it is not nearly as crowded as Slide Rock, the parking lot still fills up quickly in the summer and on weekends.
+Even though it is not nearly as crowded as Slide Rock, the parking lot still fills up quickly in the summer, especially on the weekends.
+Plan to get there early in the morning, or later in the afternoon when people start leaving.

 The attendant at the ranger station let us know that cars parking along the canyon road are often towed and ticketed, so she strongly advised against it.